nivdayan/FilterLibrary/README.md

 # InfiniFilter: Expanding Filters to Infinity and Beyond

 This filters library contains the InfiniFilter paper from SIGMOD 2023 as well as some baselines against which it can be compared.
 InfiniFilter is a probabalistic data structure that answers set-membership queries (similarly to a Bloom filter or a Quotient Filter).
 The core innovation is that InfiniFilter is able to dynamically expand while maintaining good guarantees over performance and the false positive rate.
 The full paper can be accessed [here](https://nivdayan.github.io/infinifilter.pdf).
+A video lecture on InfiniFinity appears on [youtube](https://www.youtube.com/watch?v=xCy6t8013FY).

 ## Compilation
 Compile the library by running the following command from the root directory of the repository.